jrincayc/rationality-ai-zombies/README.md

 Released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license.
 CC BY-NC-SA 3.0

+This is based on the 2015 edition of the book.

 ## Creating PDFs

 The release files are created by running the script dist_build